Major technology upgrade post-acquisition

 “This was a very successful project in terms of the solution and our involvement.
 It certainly cemented our relationship with Delaware North,” said Lowther.

-“Brennan IT is a trusted partner of outs, and there is certainly mutual respect and understanding from both organisations.
+“Brennan IT is a trusted partner of ours, and there is certainly mutual respect and understanding from both organisations.
 We are both working towards the same outcome.
 It’s a deep-rooted engagement that will be ongoing.”

 About Delaware North